-- Would Hit a Girl: Wario has pummeled Captain Syrup in Wario Land II (in the endings to be specific), the Golden Diva from Wario Land 4, DinoMighty from Wario World, and Terrormisu from Master of Disguise.
+- Would Hit a Girl: Wario has pummeled Captain Syrup in Wario Land II (in the endings to be specific), the Golden Diva from Wario Land 4, DinoMighty from Wario World, Queen Merelda in Shake It, and Terrormisu from Master of Disguise.
 He's got no problem with smacking chicks.
 (Well, villainous ones at least.)

 - Ambiguously Gay: Despite his crush on Princess Daisy, he isquite a fabulous fellow◊.

 - Anti-Villain: He's not really much of a villain - In fact, the only indication that he is one is at all is that his goal is to Take Over the World.

 - Assist Character: In Super Smash Bros.
 Brawl, he is one of the many Assist Trophy characters.
 His function is to chase down opponents and try to stomp them into the ground and finish up by launching opponents with a mighty kick or a swing from his tennis racket.

 - Ax-Crazy: Just listen to his sound effects and Mario Strikers Charged, where he smashes the soccer ball into the face of a member of the opposite team and gleefully dances and laughs after it.
 Apparently, his true motive, besides spoiling the parties and making everyone angry, is to take over the world and spread chaos across the land